 Also of interest is that Monterey Park has more people living here who work in computers and math than 95% of the places in the US.

 Monterey Park is an extremely ethnically-diverse city.
 The people who call Monterey Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monterey Park residents report their race to be Asian, followed by White.
 Monterey Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.08% of the city’s residents.
-Important ancestries of people in Monterey Park include German, European, Italian, and Russian.
+People of Hispanic or Latino origin account for 28.55% of the city’s residents.
+Important ancestries of people in Monterey Park include German, European, Irish, Italian, and English.

 The most common language spoken in Monterey Park is Chinese.
 Other important languages spoken here include English and Spanish.